you are being redirected

 romania

 Shareholders in an LLC must be registered with the Romanian Trade Registry and such information is part of public records.
-Except for the articles of association and the capital increase documentation (corporate resolutions), no transaction documentation should become publicly available.
+Except for the articles of association and the capital increase documentation (corporate resolutions), no transaction documentation needs to become publicly available.

 slovenia

-Direct shareholders of an LLC are registered with the Slovenian Business Register (poslovni register) with their name and street address and their participation in the company.
-Except for the articles of association and the capital increase documentation, no transaction documentation should become publicly available.
+Direct shareholders of an LLC are registered with the Slovenian court and commercial registers (sodni register in poslovni register) with their name and address and their participation in the company.
+Except for the articles of association and the (typically short-form) capital increase and/or share transfer documentation, no transaction documentation should become publicly available.

 5 Exits